BrianLusina/Hadithi/ReadMe.md

 # African Short Stories

-This is a website featuring some of Africa's best short stories.
-It is titled Africa's tales.
+This is a website featuring some of Africa's best short stories titled Hadithi.